bryan-pham-124/DeveloperHelpSuite/README.md

 	- CSS Framework for quickly applying styles to pages.

 - Prisma
-	- No orm framework to query database.
+	- No orm framework to fetch data from database and modify it.

 - Bcrypt.js
 	- Framework that encrypts passwords and preventing storing plain text passwords.